madhu-gumballi/SimpleRecursionExamples/README.md

 - Examples
    - Multiplication using Repeated Addition
    - X to the power of Y
-   - Add all numbers in sequence till X
+   - Add all numbers in sequence till X (single recursion)
+   - Add all numbers in sequence (multiple recursion)
    - Reverse a string